ispim/inspur.ispim/README.md

 ## Tested with Ansible

-Tested with the current Ansible 2.10 releases and the current development version of Ansible.
+Tested with the current Ansible 2.15 releases and the current development version of Ansible.
 Ansible versions before 2.10.0 are not supported.

 ## External requirements

 Circumstance instruction:
-Ansible module is suitable for ansible version 2.10
+Ansible module is suitable for ansible version 2.15

 Main steps:

-Install Ansible 2.10
+* Install Ansible 2.15
-Install inspursmsdk
+* Install inspursmsdk: pip install inspursmsdk
 <!--- A step-by-step reproduction of the problem is helpful if there is no related issue -->
 Thes modules require the following to be installed on the control node: